 To believe otherwise is to drink the Kool-Aid of a cult that promotes disempowerment, and corporate and governmental dependency.
 If wellness comes from drugs rather than our gardens, we’ll spend quite a bit more on drugs.
 If our homesteads heal us emotionally, physically and spiritually, what need have we of so much health care in the first place?
 If our mission is sacred enough and noble enough to consume our life focus, when do we become depressed about our physical appearance enough to demand corrective surgery?
 We glow naturally when we’re consumed with redemption and nurturing.

 Everything else is chasing a lie.
 I know that may sound strong, but I think days like those we’re currently living in demand clarity.
-It’s not good enough to simply slow down.
+It’s not good enough simply to slow down.
 If you’re going the wrong way, slowing down won’t get you to your destination.
 You have to turn around and go the other way.
 Our community of rebels, of humble truth seekers, wants to turn our culture around.
 We don’t despise our country.
 We don’t desire failure.
 We desire light, a beacon to show the world that our wealth need not show the way to more rapid destruction, but can be leveraged to heal more acres, more backyards, more communities faster than any civilization on the right path has ever done it.
 That’s our goal, our truth.

 Now let’s keep going if we’re going, and let’s start if we’re not going yet.
 We are the truth antidote for our society.
 Let’s show it in our gardens, our compost piles, our vermicomposting bins and our domestic larders.
 That’s not hoarding: It’s ultimate freedom, liberty.
 Here’s the truth: Security does not come from outside.
 It comes from inside.
 I’m looking forward to seeing everyone at this year’s FAIRS.
 Until then, keep reading and keep doing.
 Our homesteads pulse with the heartbeat of truth.
 Here’s to a great 2014.